planetfederal/desktop-documentation/docs/source/what_is_bd.rst

 The central element of our QGIS installation is the `Boundless connect plugin <https://connect.boundlessgeo.com/docs/desktop/plugins/connect/>`_, which acts as a single entry point to Boundless technology and content for QGIS.
 This provides access to `Boundless Connect <https://connect.boundlessgeo.com/>`_ content, which currently includes Boundless-supported plugins.

-But Boundless Desktop is not composed solely of zeros and ones.
+Boundless Desktop is not composed solely of zeros and ones!
 It also comes with the deep technical knowledge and immediate readiness of Boundless experts.
-From product maintenance to day-to-day online support, whatever are your needs, there is a Boundless support plan suited for you (see more about it in following Boundless Connect `page <https://connect.boundlessgeo.com/Purchase-Boundless-Desktop>`_).
+From product maintenance and day-to-day online support, whatever are your needs, there is a Boundless support plan suited for you (see more about it in following Boundless Connect `page <https://connect.boundlessgeo.com/Purchase-Boundless-Desktop>`_).